 The Viscardi Center’s new Pre-Employment Transition Services (Pre-ETS) program for students, ages 14 – 21, with varying disabilities in Nassau County

-The Viscardi Center is proud to offer STRIVE (Students Together Reaching Independence through Vocational Exploration), our NEW Pre-Employment Transition Services (Pre-ETS) for Students with Disabilities through the New York State Office of Adult Career and Continuing Education Services (ACCES).
+The Viscardi Center is proud to offer STRIVE (Students Together Reaching Independence through Vocational Exploration), our NEW Pre-Employment Transition Services (Pre-ETS) for Students with Disabilities through the New York State Office of Adult Career and Continuing Education Services (ACCES-VR).
 The program is for students between the ages of 14 – 21 in secondary, post-secondary, nontraditional or alternative education programs who are potentially eligible for, but not currently receiving ACCES Vocational Rehabilitation services.

 Pre-ETS prepares students for successful long-term employment consistent with their strengths, abilities, interests and informed choice through a variety of activities and services meant to explore their post-secondary education options, develop their employment related soft skills, and assist them in obtaining work experience.